Sameerkash/DSC-App/README.md

 - Navigate to `lib/views/auth/authView.dart` and Change the name to your chapter name
 - Navigate to `lib/explore/explore.view.dart` and Change 'DSC KSSEM' to your chapter name
 - Navigate to `lib/explore/explore.view.dart` and Change `youtubeUrl` and `chapterUrl` to your chapter links
+- Login, and update the value of `isAdmin` to `true` in the firebase console, relogin again so the admin page is accessible.

   And That's it!, You are all setup to give your chapter a personalized DSC experince with your app 🚀